 If you would like more information about the study before taking part, please click the “Download Info Sheet” button below to download our full Participant Information Sheet.

 You can also go to our FAQ page to see some frequently asked questions about the study.

 If you still have unanswered questions about the GLAD Study or would like to speak to a member of our team, you can find all our contact details here.
 Please leave us a message via phone, email, or our “Send a Message” form and we will get back to you as soon as possible!

 Help us get the word out by sharing your participation or encouraging friends or family to get involved.

-We will keep all of your data private.
-All data use is strictly within the terms of the General Data Protection Regulation (GDPR 2018).
+All data use is strictly within the terms of the Data Protection Act 2018.